Flavors: Vanilla, Chocolate, Mocha, Berry, Unflavored

 Let’s take a look at the nutrition label for Sunwarrior’s protein powder, and then get the nutrition score:

 So 24 grams of protein equates to 96 calories from protein, or about 74% of the total calories.

-- Sunwarrior Proprietary Protein Blend (Raw Organic Pea Protein, Raw Organic Hemp Seed Protein, Organic Goji Berry), Raw Organic Cocoa, Organic Chocolate Flavour, Organic Guar Gum, Sea Sale, Organic Stevia, Organic Whole Ground Coconut
+- Sunwarrior Proprietary Protein Blend (Raw Organic Pea Protein, Raw Organic Hemp Seed Protein, Organic Goji Berry), Raw Organic Cocoa, Organic Chocolate Flavour, Organic Guar Gum, Sea Salt, Organic Stevia, Organic Whole Ground Coconut